flokk.

 Tromsø Storsenter

 Pick up any forgotten cold-weather layers, Nordic souvenirs, or snacks for the week at this central shopping mall just a few minutes' walk from the cathedral.
-It has a good selection of outdoor gear s
+It has a good selection of outdoor gear shops including a Intersport if you need waterproof trousers or extra wool socks for the kids.

 shopping